harshamalhotra/existingDS-gitlab/packages/gitlab-ui/src/components/dashboards/dashboard_layout/dashboard_layout.md

 The dashboard layout is not opinionated about the panel component used.
 You are free to choose whichever panel component best suits your needs.
-However, to ensure consistency with our design patterns, it’s strongly recommended that you use `GlDashboardPanel`.
+However, to ensure consistency with our design patterns, it's strongly recommended that you use `GlDashboardPanel`.

 ### Filters